 Perform regular audit and review: Internal audit should often be done to check match and system performance.
 Gaps and weaknesses should be identified and correct.
 Reviews ensure that QMS remains effective and updated.

-Control access to sensitive processe: Only authorized and trained personnel should handle important stages of production.
+Control access to sensitive processes: Only authorized and trained personnel should handle important stages of production.
 Safety measures should be used to prevent abuse or incorrect.
 Controlled access product maintains integrity and patient safety.

 Store detailed documents and records: Exact records should be conducted for training, auditing, risk assessment and production activities.
 These documents act as evidence during inspection and certificate.
 Proper documentation supports compliance and improvement.